mholling/nswtopo/README.markdown

 * To use the Batik SVG rasteriser, specify the path where you've downloaded and unzipped the Batik binary distribution:

         rasterise: /Users/matthew/nswtopo/batik-1.7

+If possible, the use of Batik is recommended as it produces nicer results.
+In particular, it scales up the low-resolution vegetation and shaded-relief layers to produce nice, smooth variations.
+(On the other hand, Inkscape renders large, blocky pixels when rendering the vegetation and shaded-relief layers.
+This looks somewhat strange and could suggest more accuracy in the vegetation layer than in fact exists.
+Inkscape also renders some area elements incorrectly.)

 Suggested Workflow for Rogaining Maps
 =====================================